Towards Trustworthy Dermatology MLLMs: A Benchmark and Multimodal Evaluator for Diagnostic Narratives: Methodology

 \section{Methodology}

 In this section we present an integrated pipeline that spans data construction, benchmarking, and evaluator learning.
-We first describe the dataset making process in Section \ref{subsec:dermcot}, which builds paired image and reasoning data through a dual stream procedure that uses structured prompts for caption generation and hierarchical clinical reasoning, followed by expert curation that produces certified references and evaluation rationales for each image and diagnostic narrative.
-We then define DermBench in Section \ref{subsec:dermbench}, which pairs each image with its certified reference and employs an LLM judge to score candidate narratives on six dimensions, namely Accuracy, Safety, Medical Groundedness, Clinical Coverage, Reasoning Coherence, and Description Precision, thereby establishing the official metrics for reporting.
-Finally we introduce DermEval in Section \ref{subsec:dermeval}, a LLaVA based evaluator that maps an image and a narrative to six scalar scores and a structured evaluation.
-Training proceeds in two stages.
-Stage one learns a canonical and parsable evaluation format with token level cross entropy.
-Stage two aligns emitted scores to physician scores using score oriented REINFORCE with an exponential moving average baseline while sending policy gradients only to generated tokens.
-Section \ref{implementation} specifies the unified objective that combines the text loss and the reinforcement loss with fixed weights and summarizes the inference time prompting and score extraction protocol.
+Sec.~\ref{subsec:dermcot} describes the dataset making process, which builds paired image and reasoning data through a dual stream procedure.
+Sec.~\ref{subsec:dermbench} then defines DermBench, which pairs each image with its certified reference and employs an LLM judge to score candidate narratives on six dimensions, namely Accuracy, Safety, Medical Groundedness, Clinical Coverage, Reasoning Coherence, and Description Precision, thereby establishing the official metrics for reporting.
+DermBench is the first dermatology benchmark that evaluates diagnostic narratives instead of only categorical labels, uses a six dimension rubric that explicitly targets clinical trustworthiness, and includes certified reference narratives curated by dermatologists for every image.
+Finally we introduce DermEval in Sec.~\ref{subsec:dermeval}, a LLaVA based evaluator that maps an image and a narrative to six scalar scores and a structured evaluation.
+DermEval is the first multimodal evaluator trained directly on physician scores and it enables reference free evaluation that conditions jointly on the image and the diagnostic narrative.
+Sec.~\ref{implementation} specifies the unified objective that combines the text loss and the reinforcement loss with fixed weights and summarizes the inference time prompting and score extraction protocol.